MT as a walled garden

 NMT tools are not the same

 The training process for SMT and NMT necessitates the use of tools to train and retrain the SMT and NMT engines.
-Even when these tools are open-sourced there is not an easy was for a customer to move from one form of MT to another without redoing some of their previous training work.
-Whether NMT engine are trained through Amazon’s Sockeye,Google’s Tensorflow, OPENNMT or some other tool to train there is still some work necessary to transition it.
+Even when these tools are open-sourced there is not an easy way for a customer to move from one form of MT to another without redoing some of their previous training work.
+Whether NMT engines are trained through Amazon’s Sockeye, Google’s Tensorflow, OPENNMT, or some other tool to train there is still some work necessary to transition it.
 The resulting translated content is not exactly reproducible unless the same training toolset is used.
 Or put another way there is not a good way to transition the work performed for one training tool to a new training tool.
 Perhaps this is not a major issue because as long as the same training data is used across toolsets the work can be redone in a new training environment.
 But the results may differ.
 So does an enterprise redo all of their machine translation if they choose to move tools or do they accept the inconsistencies as a byproduct of moving their content?

 How do we solve this issue?

-And to be honest, only outside forces will push for inter-operability.
-Custom offerings and tooling have often been used as offerings to lock-in revenue from customers and ensure ongoing revenue (think TMS products before XLIFF, TMX, and TBX).
+And to be honest, only outside forces will push for interoperability.
+Custom offerings and tooling have often been used as offerings to lock in revenue from customers and ensure ongoing revenue (think TMS products before XLIFF, TMX, and TBX).
 As the use of NMT increases customers will clamor for inter-operability.
 And if this is impossible then the price pressure on training and maintenance fees will drive competition in this space.
 And the large to medium-sized players will spin up their own internal teams to own their own destiny and lower costs.